wuxxin/covid-19-austria/README.md

 # Covid-19-Austria data import & graphical dashboard

-scripts that i use to download and visualize covid-19 related data of austria. maybe it is useful for others too.
+Scripts that i use to download and visualize covid-19 related data of austria. maybe it's useful for others too.

-It produces a grafana dashboard that looks like this (Snapshot of 06.
-November 2020):
+It produces a grafana dashboard that looks like this snapshot of 06.
+November 2020:

 ![Dashboard-Snapshot](dashboard-snapshot-2020-11-06.png)

 ## Usage

+### Status

-please be aware that this is ripped out of a another data gathering process of mine, i do not use this exact setup, so expect some quirks im not aware of.
+*Please be aware that this is ripped out of a another data gathering process of mine, and i do not use this exact setup. the boilerplate code (dockerfile, docker-compose, influxdb.conf datasources.yml) is partly stub and needs polish before it works as expected.*

++ the `import-covid19-austria.sh` script works
++ the `covid-19-austria.json` grafana dashboard works

+#### Limitations

-also, be aware that currently the Infoboxes in the second row "% Tested / Positive" , "Positive Grow", "Hospital Grow", "Intensive Grow", "Deaths Grow" do not always display the latest value depending the ZoomWindow and current DateTime.
+currently the Infoboxes in the second row "% Tested / Positive" , "Positive Grow", "Hospital Grow", "Intensive Grow", "Deaths Grow" do not always display the latest value depending the ZoomWindow and current DateTime.

 ### Requisites

-+ docker & docker-compose or compatible (eg. podman & podman-compose)
++ docker & docker-compose or compatible (eg. podman & podman-compose).

+    as docker and docker-compose is available for windows and macos, this should also work on windows and macos.

 ### setup

 + copy `example.env` to `.env` and edit to your needs
 + start scripts `docker-compose up`
 + import old data `docker-compose exec ./snapshot-2020-11-06.opentsdb`
-+ start webbrowser, connect with grafana at https://localhost:3000
++ start webbrowser, connect with grafana at http://localhost:3000
 + import dashboard `covid-19-austria.json`

 ### start
 + start scripts, if not already started: `docker-compose up`
-+ start webbrowser, connect with grafana at https://localhost:3000
++ start webbrowser, connect with grafana at http://localhost:3000
 + stop scripts: `docker-compose down`

 ## Implementation